reemrizzk/SimpleSyntaxJs/README.md

 To change the value of the textarea programatically:
 ```
 textarea.value = newValue;
-textarea.textChanged(); // Important: you need to call this after changing the textarea's value programatically
+textarea.textChanged(); // Important: you must call this after changing the textarea's value programatically
 ```
 ## License
 SimpleSyntaxJs is licensed under the MIT License.
 See the LICENSE file for details.